hexdjx/Visual-Tracking-Paper-List/README.md

 ⭐ FSAKCF is my improved tracker, which uses a fast scale adaptive estimation to solve the problem of target scale change.

-Here is a brief overview of some DCF trackers I have read.
+Here is a brief overview of some DCF trackers I have read during my master's degree.

 # Baseline
 1)	MOSSE: "Visual Object Tracking using Adaptive Correlation Filters."
 ICCV (2010).